skywalkerSam/starboy-blogs/_data/posts/Balance-The-Complexity-of-Being-Human.md

 Wish & The Will
 Hope & Despair
 Despair & Optimism
+Living & Existing
 You & Your Existence
-Existence & The Essence
+Existence & the essence of it
-Living & Existing
 Love & the idea of it
 Life & Your interpretation of it.”